 - Examples of not abiding by an honour code can include rejecting a forced marriage, sexuality, pregnancy outside of marriage, interfaith relationships, seeking divorce, wearing make-up or urban clothes and being in a relationship.

 - This can also be referred to as female circumcision which involves females undergoing procedures wrongly believed to ensure their chastity and marital fidelity.

 - Forced marriage

 - This is a marriage performed under duress and without full and informed consent of both parties.
 A forced marriage is different from an arranged marriage as with an arranged marriage both parties freely consent.

-Concerns of domestic abuse can be reported to us via phone, email or by completing our online form through our website.
-This can be completed by the individual themselves, family, friends or neighbours.
 Our employees are understanding, sensitive and non-judgemental, and will support the individual experiencing domestic abuse.
-If you would prefer to speak to an employee who is the same sex as you, please let us know.
+If you’d prefer to speak to an employee who is the same sex as you, please let us know.